ncatlab/nlab-content/pages/0/7/3/5/15370/content.md

 =--

-(e.g [Berkovich 2009, def.
-1.2.1](#Berkovich09) Note that axiom 2 is missing in the source.
-It is however necessary to get a metric.)
+E.g [Berkovich 2009, def.
+1.2.1](#Berkovich09) (But beware that axiom 2 is missing in the source, which is necessary to get a metric.)

 +-- {: .num_remark}
 ###### Remark